The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Background

 \subsection{Reservoir Computing}

-Reservoir computing is a machine learning technique for approximating a mapping between two sequences or functions.
-In what follows, we present a brief review of reservoir computing in continuous time, assuming scalar-valued input and output functions.
-The translation to discrete time and vector-valued inputs/outputs is straightforward.
+In what follows, we present a brief review of reservoir computing in continuous time.
+A schematic illustration is provided in \cref{fig:basics}.
+Readers familiar with RC and measures of capacity may skip to the section labelled Circuit Elements and Structure.

-Formally, a reservoir combines a multivariate dynamical system with a simple learning algorithm.
-At time $t$, the state of the dynamical system, which we indicate as $\vec{x}(t)$, is driven by an input $u(t)$ and obeys the differential equation
+A \emph{reservoir} is a multivariate driven dynamical system.
+At time $t$, the state of the dynamical system, which we indicate as $\vec{x}(t)$, is driven by an input $\vec u(t)$ and obeys the differential equation

-As a result of these dynamics, the state of the reservoir encodes information both about its previous history and (possibly nonlinear) transformations of the input.
-As an important example, a linear reservoir is governed by the equation
+As a result of these dynamics, the state of the reservoir encodes information about $\vec{u}$ as transformations of its previous history.
+As an instructive example, a linear reservoir is governed by the equation